mahdibaghban27/blackboard-drone-simulator/readme.md

 - `bb->obstacle_ys[0] = oy`
 - `bb->n_obstacles = 1`

-This allows the server-side dynamics to treat the remote drone as an **obstacle** (repulsion-based interaction).
+This allows the server-side dynamics to treat the remote drone as a **dynamic obstacle** (repulsion-based interaction).

 ### 8.6 Message Protocol Summary (Line-based + ACK)